 As much as it sounds strange, guinea pigs shouldn’t eat lettuce, at least not the Iceberg and lighter lettuce.
 We’re sure there are some types of lettuce viable to guinea pigs, but to pick the right one is going to mean the trial-and-error approach.

 Your guinea pig can suffer from diarrhea and various digestion problems through trial and error.
 This is the main issue with Iceberg and lighter lettuce as it can lead to very problematic diarrheas during the day.

 As for alternatives, you can always go for carrot tops, dandelions, greens, and endive.

 12. Gassy Vegetables

-This condition can decrease the appetite of a pig as well as make it less active, as a result of bloat and pain in the stomach.
-Under any circumstances, stay away from these vegetables and instead, go for some of the vegetables we mentioned in the previous section.
+This condition can decrease the appetite of a pig and make it less active due to bloat and pain in the stomach.

 13. Fresh Fruit That Is High in Sugar